saleor/saleor-dashboard/.changeset/slimy-eggs-heal.md

 "saleor-dashboard": minor
 ---

-You can run E2E tests for discounts in draft orders
+You can run E2E tests for inline discounts in draft orders